GunnerJnr/stream-three-final-project/README.md

 * [Line 878](https://github.com/GunnerJnr/stream-three-final-project/blob/master/static/css/gamershub.css#L878): Unknown pseudo-element or pseudo-class `::-webkit-scrollbar-track`     [-webkit-scrollbar-track]
 * [Line 884](https://github.com/GunnerJnr/stream-three-final-project/blob/master/static/css/gamershub.css#L884): Unknown pseudo-element or pseudo-class `::-webkit-scrollbar-thumb`     [-webkit-scrollbar-thumb]
 * [Line 891](https://github.com/GunnerJnr/stream-three-final-project/blob/master/static/css/gamershub.css#L891): Unknown pseudo-element or pseudo-class `::-webkit-scrollbar-thumb`     [-webkit-scrollbar-thumb:window-inactive]

+### Javascript Files

+I also just wnated to note I had a small issue with conflicting JS files in the project, it seemed that by using `$(document).ready` I was only able to use the top most linked JS file and the other wouldn't respond, I had no idea why it was doing this, all I can put it down to is the way that Django renders its templates, and because most of the templates extend from `Base.html` that once it had rendered it didnt re render for the newer script.
+The fix to remedy this problem was simply to remove the `$(document).ready` and all works fine.

 [Back to Table Of Contents](#table-of-contents)